PalveronPalveronDocs

 Production checklist

-• For Flare anchoring, set FLARE_PRIVATE_KEY and FLARE_CONTRACT_ADDRESS per the blockchain guide
+• For Flare anchoring, set FLARE_PRIVATE_KEY and the per-network contract addresses per the blockchain guide.

-For multi-instance and Kubernetes deployments, see the Helm guide.
+For Kubernetes deployments, use the Helm chart — see the Helm guide.

 On this page